 Featured Alum: Marina Pascual Olaguibel

-As an interpeter for the Court of Justice of the European Union in Luxembourg, Marina Pascual Olaguibel (MACI '99) has a professionally challenging job.
+As an interpreter for the Court of Justice of the European Union in Luxembourg, Marina Pascual Olaguibel (MACI '99) has a professionally challenging job.
 She works with judges, lawyers and legal experts, interpreting oral submissions simultaneously that contain complex legal reasonings.

 "I must do justice to the arguments of the parties, no matter how nuanced or ambiguous they may be," Marina says.
 "My job is to convey in Spanish the oral submissions of the parties and to do so naturally and fluently, reflecting the delivery, tone and emphasis of the speaker."

-Marina says that many of the tools she uses at the Court of Justice, she learned during her time in the Conference Interpretation program at the Monterey Institute.
+Marina says that many of the tools she uses at the Court of Justice, she learned during her time in the Conference Interpretation program at the Institute.

 "The materials used in the classroom were extremely relevant and reflected what a real interpreting assignment looks like in the professional world," says Marina, who was a Fulbright scholar.
 "MIIS taught me how to work with texts in the booth that are given to the interpreter at the very last minute, a skill that is essential for my work at the Court of Justice."